the-corg/full-stack-open/README.md

 ## Part 5.
 Testing React apps
 ### a.
 Login in frontend
-- `part5/bloglist-frontend`: Exercises 5.1 - 5.4, a simple React app with user login functionality that communicates with the backend from part 4
 ### b. props.children and proptypes
+### c.
+Testing React apps
+- `part5/bloglist-frontend`: Exercises 5.1 - 5.16, a simple React app with user login functionality that communicates with the backend from part 4 and is tested using Vitest

 In progress...